4S1ght/Soybean/README.md

 ```

 ### `forEach()`
-The `forEach` handler allows you to loop over an array.
-The first parameter accepts either a reference to an array or a `Symbol` to iterate over an array from the event object.
-Eg. `Symbol("my-item")` to get `"my-item"` and loop over it.
-Similarly to the regular `for` loop, you can also give it an ID to later be able to use `event.break` and `event.continue` inside it.
+Loops over an array or string.
+Accepts direct reference or a symbol with a description matching the key to read from the event object.

+Exposes `event.break` and `event.continue` methods to manage the loop's operation.
+All of them accept an ID to target a specific loop

 Inside `forEach` loops, three items are available through `get()` on the event object:
 - `"array"` - The array that the loop is iterating over.